dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2181: Unsustainable institutions need reevaluation.
+### T2181: Unsustainable theatres or museums should reconsider their business models.

 |Support|
 |---|